dpkcse/node-js-interview-question/README.md

 # Welcome to Dipok's Education Hub

-This Hub refers to a designated region where aims to enhance the competitiveness of the country by providing high-quality education for both international and domestic students.
-It also provides a context for knowledge production and innovation through education and training.
+This hub provides a context for knowledge production and innovation through education and training.

 ## Express and Node JS Interview Questions